HyrumHansen/math4610/code/task4/RelativeError.md

 **Output:** The method returns a value of type double.

-**Usage:** After importing the RelError into your program you need to instantiate the class and call the calcRelError() method.
+**Usage:** After importing the RelError class into your program you need to instantiate it and call the calcRelError() method.
 For example,

 ```java
 public class test {